AndrewLuther/morescore-hub/README.md

-# MoreScore: A piano fingering application
+# MoreScore: An automatic piano fingering application

 This repository is a hub for all things MoreScore, a project researched under the supervision of [Dr. Antonina Kolkolova](https://www.cs.mun.ca/~kol/).